ZhijieXiong/pyedmine/README_EN.md

 ```bash
 python data_preprocess/kt_data.py
 ```
-This script will generate uniformly formatted dataset files (located at `/path/to/save/data/dataset_preprocessed`).
+This script will generate uniformly formatted dataset files (located at `/path/to/save/data/dataset/dataset_preprocessed`)

 Note: For the `Ednet-kt1` dataset, due to the large number of raw data files, you need to first use the script `examples/data_preprocess/generate_ednet_raw.py` to aggregate user data in units of 5000.
-Additionally, because this dataset is too large, the preprocessing defaults to using only randomly selected data from 5000 users.
+Additionally, because this dataset is too large, the preprocessing defaults to using only randomly selected data from 5000 users

 Alternatively, you can directly download the preprocessed [dataset files](https://www.alipan.com/s/WGGnC3uqgq6)

 ### Dataset Splitting
 You can use our dataset splitting scripts.
-The split dataset files will be saved under `/path/to/save/data/settings/setting_name`:
+The split dataset files will be saved under `/path/to/save/data/dataset/settings/[setting_name]`:
 ```bash
 python examples/knowledge_tracing/prepare_dataset/pykt_setting.py  # Knowledge Tracing
 python examples/cognitive_diagnosis/prepare_dataset/ncd_setting.py  # Cognitive Diagnosis
 python examples/exercise_recommendation/preprare_dataset/offline_setting.py  # Exercise Recomme
 ```
-You can also directly download the split dataset files ([KT](https://www.alipan.com/s/Lek2EDxPfUJ), [CD](https://www.alipan.com/s/ZVkqDhtdbpV), [ER](https://www.alipan.com/s/BJQHQn3waA6), [CD4ER](https://www.alipan.com/s/YCojzoGtYPu)) and place them in the corresponding directories.
+You can also directly download the split dataset files ([pykt_setting](https://www.alipan.com/s/Lek2EDxPfUJ), [ncd_setting](https://www.alipan.com/s/ZVkqDhtdbpV), [ER_offline_setting](https://www.alipan.com/s/BJQHQn3waA6), [CD4ER_offline_setting](https://www.alipan.com/s/YCojzoGtYPu)) and place them in `/path/to/save/data/dataset/settings`

-Alternatively, you can refer to our dataset splitting scripts to design your own experimental processing pipeline.
+Alternatively, you can refer to our dataset splitting scripts to design your own experimental processing pipeline

 ### Model Training
 For models that do not require generating additional information, simply run the training code, e.g.: